yadav-manish/testing-manish/README.md

 # testing-manish
-this orject is for testing only
+this is for testing only